 “Of course.
 How have you been, Don?
 Still walking the Dish?”

 “Yes!
 In fact, I made the climb this morning with a couple of students—bright ones I think you’d enjoy meeting.”
 Don’s love for people was contagious.
 “It wasn’t my top pace but the view was just gorgeous.
 Did you know they’ve started construction on that new computing center at Ames?”

 Gene had no idea.
 “No, I didn’t.
-You mean the Quantum Computing Center is already underway?”
+You mean the quantum computing center is already underway?”

 The Feynman Lectures on Computation sat in a sort of superposition on Gene’s bookshelf.
-She didn’t have much space in her studio apartment, so she kept only the essentials on hand.
+She didn’t have much space in her tiny apartment, so she kept only the essentials on hand.
 Starting with Strang’s Linear Algebra, Feynman’s Lectures on physics and computation sometimes switched spots as the level of abstraction increased moving across the shelf.
 She never could decide which Lectures really came first.

 The hospital room was beautiful and sterile.
 A large television on the wall was switched off and seemed to Gene to be monitoring with a blank expression.
 She turned to Don and saw him reaching up toward the dark rectangle.
 Gene froze, unable to fathom how she came upon such a scene.

 “Forgive me, my dear,” Don entreated with a crooked smile.
 “I always loved 2001: A Space Odyssey and found myself in a position to act out one of my favorite scenes.
 How many opportunities like that do we get in life?”

 Gene was floored.
 Facing oblivion, Don still managed to fill the room with warmth.
 She walked over to his side, kissed his forehead, and sat down on the bed.

 “It’s one of my favorites, too,” Gene started softly.